CogniSwitch/CogniChain/README.md

 **Registration:**
 - Signup with your email and verify your registration
-- You will get a mail with a platform token and oauth token for using the services.
+- You will get a mail with a platform token and OAuth token for using the services.

 **Step 1: Cogniswitch Store Chain:**
-- Use your cogniswitch token, openAI API key, oauth token and your file or URL to run the chain.
+- Use your cogniswitch token, openAI API key, OAuth token and your file or URL to run the chain.
+- Currently we support PDF(.pdf), Word(.docx, .doc), text(.txt), HTML(.html) file formats. (more formats are coming)
-- it will be processed and stored in your knowledge store.  - you can check the status of document processing in cogniswitch console.
+- it will be processed and stored in your knowledge store.
+- you can check the status of document processing in cogniswitch console.

 **Step 2: Cogniswitch Answer Chain:**
-- Use your cogniswitch token, openAI API key, oauth token and your question to run the chain.
+- Use your cogniswitch token, openAI API key, OAuth token and your question to run the chain.
 - You will get the answer from your knowledge as the response.

 ## Customize your own cogniswitch chain